Code-Institute-Solutions/StudentExampleProjectGradeFour/README.md

 # Haley Schafer Portfolio
 Stream One Project: User Centric Frontend Development - Code Institute

 This is my portfolio website to present to prospective employers.
 The portfolio highlights six projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.
-As I am bilingual, it has both an English and a French version.

 ## Demo
 A live demo can be found [here](https://code-institute-solutions.github.io/StudentExampleProjectGradeFour).